Elmer Dessens: Second Stint with Dodgers

 In July, the Dodgers reacquired Dessens from the Royals for pitcher Odalis Pérez and two minor leaguers, again to bolster their bullpen.
 While the Dodgers did win the wild card that season, Dessens did not appear as the Dodgers were swept in the Division Series to the New York Mets.

 Milwaukee Brewers

 In March 2007, Dessens was traded from the Dodgers to the Milwaukee Brewers for reserve outfielder Brady Clark and cash.

 Colorado Rockies

 In early August he was released by the Brewers, but a few days later he signed a minor league deal with the Colorado Rockies.
 He started 5 games for the Rockies, going 1–1 with a 7.58 ERA.
 He became a free agent at the end of the season.

 Second Stint with Pirates

 In January 2008, Dessens signed a minor league contract with the Pittsburgh Pirates, but was released during spring training.

 Diablos Rojos del Mexico

 He then spent most of the 2008 season in the Mexican League with the Diablos Rojos del México.
+In 20 games (19 starts) 105 innings he went 10–2 with a 4.03 ERA with 51 strikeouts.